gafarina22/GitManual/README.md

 3. Commit the files that you've staged in your local repository. git commit -m "First commit"

-4. In Terminal, add the URL for the remote repository where your local repository will be pushed. git remote add origin remote repository URL and git remote -v
+4. In Terminal, add the URL for the remote repository where your local repository will be pushed. git remote add origin remote URL and git remote -v

 5. Push the changes in your local repository to GitHub. git push origin master

 # Install TensorFlow with anaconda

-conda create -n tensorflow python=3.5 source activate tensorflow conda install pandas matplotlib jupyter notebook scipy scikit-learn pip install tensorflow
+1. conda create -n tensorflow python=3.5

+2. source activate tensorflow

+3. conda install pandas matplotlib jupyter notebook scipy scikit-learn

+4. pip install tensorflow